Hanhz2707/Playlist_Jamming/README.md

 This project aims to create a playlist using the Spotify API.

-1. The project is one of Codecademy personal project.
-2. Here is the link to the [site](https://hanhz2707jammingproject.surge.sh/).
+1. Here is the link to the [site](https://hanhz2707jammingproject.surge.sh/).

 ---